15 Long Haircuts for Thick Hair That Makes It Manageable

 Pro Tip

 Switch your part to the opposite side while your hair is still damp.
-This adds lift at the roots without needing extra product.

 Curtain Layers Starting at the Cheekbones

 This cut takes the softness of curtain bangs and stretches it into a full, blended layering effect that opens up your face and adds shape from the cheeks downward.
-It frames without cutting too short,.
+It frames without cutting too short.
 As the layers fall into the length, it still feels like long hair with a lot more movement and balance through the front.

 👉 Still thinking about that viral curtain bangs video?
 Check out my guide on Long Curtain Bangs vs. Short Curtain Bangs to see which one is actually right for you!